Healthdirect Australia Help Center

 Camera

-Click on the camera icon to turn your camera off and on during the call, if required.
+Click on the camera icon to turn your camera off and on during the call, as required.

 Switch Camera